12. Social HomeBuy

 2.1.1 Social HomeBuy is funded under section 19(3) of the Housing and Regeneration Act 2008 as Financial Assistance.
 This is distinct from Social Housing Assistance granted to develop schemes.

 2.1.3 Social HomeBuy sales must be based on the market value of the property as determined by a Royal Institution of Chartered Surveyors (RICS) qualified independent valuer.

 2.1.4 Sales on shared ownership terms are based on a percentage of the full market value of the property.
 Valuations are required both at the initial sale and on any subsequent staircasing.
-The cost of the valuation for an initial sale is met by a Registered Provider (ex RSL or local authority) from the proceeds of sale.
+The cost of the valuation for an initial sale is met by the Registered Provider from the proceeds of sale.
 The cost of valuation for staircasing sales is to be met by the purchaser under the terms of the staircasing provisions in the Social HomeBuy shared ownership lease.